-- Implement a range of rewards for pupils/classes with high levels of attendance and those with improving attendance. - ➤ Work proactively to engage with parents and carers to resolve any difficulties which may be affecting school attendance, through parents' evenings and meeting with Headteacher/Deputy Headteacher. - Provide a full and diverse curriculum to engage and motivate pupils to promote emotional well-being. - Provide appropriate support to pupils to ensure successful reintegration following long term absence.
+- > Celebrate end of term 100% Attendance awards - Book Token for 100% Attendance all year. - Share and inform on Class Dojo Attendance weekly figures. - Work proactively to engage with parents and carers to resolve any difficulties which may be affecting school attendance. - Provide a full and diverse curriculum to engage and motivate pupils to promote emotional well-being. - Provide appropriate support to pupils to ensure successful reintegration following long term absence. - Complete a Multi Assessment Plan (MAP) where complex and significant factors requiring a multi-agency response is identified. - In partnership with the LA, use a full range of strategies, including legal interventions, to support improvement to attendance.

-- ➤ Complete a Multi Assessment Plan (MAP) where complex and significant factors requiring a multi-agency response is identified. - In partnership with the LA, use a full range of strategies, including legal interventions, to support improvement to attendance. - Make parents aware of the impact of poor attendance on attainment. - Use Parenting Contracts where exclusion or behavioural issues are affecting a pupil's attendance in school.
+- > Make parents aware of the impact of poor attendance on attainment. - Use Parenting Contracts where exclusion or behavioural issues are affecting a pupil's attendance in school.